PTEN c.493_496del, p.Gly165Ter

 PP1 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PP1 is: "Supporting/Moderate/Strong: Co-segregation with disease in multiple affected family members."
-The evidence for this variant shows: no segregation data available.
+According to VCEP guidelines, the rule for PP1 is: "Supporting/Moderate/Strong Strength: Co-segregation with disease in multiple affected family members (3–4 meioses for Supporting, 5–6 for Moderate, ≥7 for Strong)."
+The evidence for this variant shows: no familial segregation data are provided.
 Therefore, this criterion is not applied.

 PP2